Quasi-Monte Carlo methods for lattice systems: a first look: Numerical experiments

-For our numerical experiments, the parameters were set to $M_0 = 0.5$, $\lambda=1.0$, $\mu^2 = -16$.
+Nevertheless, for our numerical experiments, the parameters were set to $M_0 = 0.5$, $\lambda=1.0$, $\mu^2 = -16$.
 In the two tests the lattice spacing $a$ was adjusted such, that $T$ was kept fixed.
-The optimal value of $\mu^2_{sim}$ generally depends on all physical parameters of the system and in particular on $a$.
+The tuned value of $\mu^2_{sim}$ generally depends on all physical parameters of the system and in particular on $a$.
 Thus, we have to adjust also $\mu_{sim}$ when the lattice spacing $a$ is changed.
 In particular, we set $a=0.015$ and $\mu^2_{sim} = 0.176$ for $d=100$, whereas for $d=1000$ $a=0.0015$ and $\mu^2_{sim}=0.2$ was chosen.
 The error analysis of $\langle X^2 \rangle$ and $\langle X^4 \rangle$ was carried through in the same way as described for the harmonic oscillator test case discussed in the last subsection, \ref{ssec:HO}.
 We show in figure \ref{sec:numex:fig:1} the error of $\langle X^2\rangle$ and $E_0$ as a function of the number of samples.
 In addition, we represent by the dashed line in figure \ref{sec:numex:fig:1} a fit to the data for the computed errors using the formula

 with $C$ and $\alpha$ left as free parameters.
 From this analysis we can obtain a quantitative determination of the exponent of the error scaling.
-The results for the fit parameters are listed in table \ref{tab:error_scaling_fit}.
+The results for the fit parameters are listed in Table \ref{tab:error_scaling_fit}.

-As can be inferred from table~\ref{tab:error_scaling_fit} in the case of the anharmonic oscillator the error scaling exponent is not the optimal one of $\alpha=1$ but assumes a value of $\alpha \approx 0.76$.
+As can be inferred from Table~\ref{tab:error_scaling_fit}, in the case of the anharmonic oscillator the error scaling exponent is only $\alpha \approx 0.76$.
 However, this constitutes still a much improved error scaling compared to a Mc-MC simulation with a corresponding large gain in the number of required samples to reach a desired accuracy.
-Moreover, the value of $\alpha$ is consistent for all observables considered here and independent from the dimension of the problem employed, a finding which is clearly encouraging.
+Moreover, the value of $\alpha$ is consistent for all observables considered here and independent from the dimension of the problem $d$, a finding which is clearly encouraging.